Irrevocable Trusts: Protecting Your Home

 The Irrevocable Trust Must Be Strategically Drafted

-In order to achieve the desired asset protection from nursing home and other long term care costs, the Irrevocable Trust must be specially drafted by a knowledgeable attorney who understands the unique laws that apply to nursing home trusts.
+In order to achieve the desired asset protection from nursing home and other long term care costs, the must be specially drafted by a knowledgeable attorney who understands the unique laws that apply to nursing home trusts.

 The Irrevocable and Irrevocable Income Only Trust is not a simple trust to draft, even for attorneys.
 To work properly takes an understanding of property law, tax law, estate planning laws, Medicaid law and trust law.